EricHeGitHub/TypeScript-React-Starter/README.md

 create-react-app my-app --typescript
 ```

-[react-scripts-ts](https://www.npmjs.com/package/react-scripts-ts) is a set of adjustments to take the standard create-react-app project pipeline and bring TypeScript into the mix.
+--typescript is a set of adjustments to take the standard create-react-app project pipeline and bring TypeScript into the mix.

 At this point, your project layout should look like the following: